cambridgehackers/connectal/doc/library/source/bsv/ctrlmux.rst

 .. bsv:module:: mkInterruptMux#(Vector#(numPortals,MemPortal#(aw,dataWidth)) portals)(ReadOnly#(Bool))

-   Used by BsimTop, PcieTop, and ZynqTop
+   Used by BsimTop, PcieTop, and ZynqTop.
+Takes a vector of MemPortals and returns a boolean indicating whether any of the portals has indication method data available.

 .. bsv:module:: mkSlaveMux#(Vector#(numPortals,MemPortal#(aw,dataWidth)) portals)(PhysMemSlave#(addrWidth,dataWidth))